aricday/owl-shoes-cr-poc/README.md

    `https://<subdomain>.ngrok-free.app/voice/incoming` (HTTP POST).
 6. `npm start`

+## Customizing the brand

+The voice agent's persona and greeting are swappable without touching code, so the same architecture can be re-skinned per demo:

+- `BRAND_PROMPT_FILE` — path to a text file with the brand's identity/tone/scope.
+See
+  `prompts/default.txt` (generic) and `prompts/owl-shoes.txt` (example).
+This is composed with fixed voice-formatting and safety/handoff rules in `server.js` — those stay the same regardless of brand, since they're load-bearing for how the app works, not brand voice.
+- `AGENT_GREETING` — the spoken greeting when ConversationRelay answers the call.

+Add a new `prompts/<brand>.txt` file and point `BRAND_PROMPT_FILE` at it (plus set `AGENT_GREETING`) to switch brands; no restart-time code changes needed.

 ## Prerequisites on your Twilio account

 - **ConversationRelay** requires onboarding (Console > Voice > ConversationRelay) — not